Exploring the Dark Energy Equation of State with JWST: Methods

 where $\Omega_{\rm de}$, $\Omega_{\rm m}$ and $\Omega_{\rm r}$ are the fractional energy density of dark energy, dark matter and radiation, respectively.
 It is apparent that larger $w_0$ and $w_a$ correspond to more significant dark energy density and result in a larger cosmic expansion rate.
 All cosmological models should induce the same structure at present and the density perturbations must increase with $w_a$ at $z=7\sim 10$.
 Therefore, we expect to obtain high-redshift massive galaxies through increasing $w_a$.

-\subsection{THE HALO MASS FUNCTION}
+\subsection{The halo mass function}

 Since luminous galaxies condense from gas within dark matter halos \cite{white1978core,somerville1999semi}, the choice of an appropriate halo mass function is crucial for accurate galaxy formation calculation.
 The Press--Schechter (PS) function \cite {press1974formation}, based on the spherical collapse model, has been widely used as an analytic formula for the halo mass function.
-However, the PS function tends to overestimate the abundance of haloes near the characteristic mass and underestimate the abundance in the high-mass tail \cite{efstathiou1988gravitational,lacey1994merger,jenkins2001mass}.
-To overcome this limitation, various analytical halo mass functions have been proposed to fit numerical results more accurately \cite{sheth1999large,sheth2001ellipsoidal,jenkins2001mass,warren2006precision,tinker2008toward}.
-In this study, we adopt the Sheth--Torman (ST) halo mass function \cite{sheth1999large,sheth2001ellipsoidal}, which is based on the ellipsoidal collapse model and has been shown to improve the accuracy of reproducing $N$-body simulations.
+However, the PS function tends to overestimate the abundance of halos near the characteristic mass and underestimate the abundance in the high-mass tail \cite{efstathiou1988gravitational,lacey1994merger,jenkins2001mass}.
+To overcome this limitation, various analytical halo mass functions have been proposed to fit numerical results more accurately \cite{sheth1999large,sheth2001ellipsoidal,jenkins2001mass,warren2006precision,watson2013halo,tinker2008toward,despali2016universality}.
+In this study, we adopt the Sheth--Torman (ST) halo mass function \cite{sheth1999large,sheth2001ellipsoidal}, which is based on the ellipsoidal collapse model and has been shown to to enhance the accuracy of fitting $N$-body simulation results.
 The ST function is expressed as

 where the parameters $A=0.3222$, $p=0.3$ and $a=0.707$ are determined based on simulation results.
 In the above equation, $\nu=\delta_{\rm c}/\sigma(M,z)$, where $\delta_{\rm c}$ is the density threshold for spherical collapse, above which density fluctuations collapse and form a virialized halo.
 The critical overdensity $\delta_{\rm c}$ has a weak dependence on cosmological models, so we adopt a consistent value of $\delta_{\rm c}=1.686$ \cite{gunn1972infall} for various combinations of $w_0$ and $w_a$.
 Additionally, $\sigma(M,z)$ denotes the variance of the linear matter power spectrum $P(k)$ smoothed on the scale $R(M)=(3M/4\pi \bar{\rho})^{1/3}$ using the top-hat filter $W(x)=3[\sin(x)-x\cos(x)]/x^3$, where $\bar{\rho}$ represents the mean density of the universe at present.
 Altogether, the explicit expression of $\sigma(M,z)$ is defined as